Manaslu Base Camp Trek Itinerary

 • You can spot more than ten peaks of over 6,500 meters and a few of over 7,000 meters in the terrain.

-• Observe the lifestyle of Nubri and Tsum, two main ethnic groups residing in the Manasulu Region.
-Among both groups, Tsum still provides a glimpse of their ancient culture, art, and tradition.
+• Observe the lifestyles of Nubri and Tsum, the two main ethnic groups in the Manasulu Region.
+Of both groups, Tsum still provides a glimpse of its ancient culture, art, and tradition.

 • Trek to Manaslu Conservation Area